Bigroads logo

 Faux Falls near Moab

-I consider Bridal Veil Falls, Lower Calf Creek Falls, and Stewart Falls to be the finest three waterfalls in Utah.
+I consider Bridal Veil Falls, Lower Calf Creek Falls, and Stewart Falls to be the three finest waterfalls in Utah.
 My favorite waterfall in Utah is Lower Calf Creek Falls in Grand Staircase-Escalante National Monument.
 It's a world-class waterfall in a beautiful desert setting.
 A 6.0 mile moderately difficult round-trip hike is required to reach it, and it can be quite hot in summer.
 The trailhead for these falls is on scenic UT 12 about 65 miles east of the access road that leads south into Bryce Canyon National Park.

 Horsetail Falls in the Lone Peak Wilderness is another good waterfall, but some route-fnding and rock scrambling is likely required.
 Mossy Cave Falls in Bryce Canyon National Park is also worth stopping at, but the water-flow is man-made.
 Provo River Falls along the Mirror Lake Highway is a very popular waterfall with easy access.